-Discourse Encrypt (for Private Messages)
+Discourse Encrypt (deprecated)

 :discourse2: Summary Discourse Encrypt enables private, encrypted messaging between end-users.
 All sensitive information is stored securely on the server and is encrypted and decrypted only on the client-side.